Expert medical and surgical care in Thailand

 Months 2–6

 Sperm counts are monitored through periodic semen analyses.
-After vasovasostomy, sperm may appear within four to six weeks.
-After vasoepididymostomy, return can take three to twelve months.
+After vasovasostomy, sperm may appear within a few weeks.
+After vasoepididymostomy, return can take three to fifteen months.
 Counts often improve progressively as the connections mature.

 Natural Fertility Sperm restored to ejaculate